Partnering with landowners to protect birds

 Audubon California's Working Lands Program increases the scope and scale of bird-friendly practices on farms, wetlands and other managed lands in the Central Valley.
-We do this by cultivating relationships with landowners, advocating for statewide policies that secure water and habitat for birds, and through engaging our grassroots network in their communities.
+We do this by cultivating relationships with landowners, advocating for statewide policies that secure water and habitat for birds, and engaging our grassroots network in their communities.
 Our work provides protection for focal species like the Long-billed Curlew, Tricolored Blackbird, and Western Grebe.

 Examples of Audubon California's private lands work includes:

 Audubon California News comes to your email inbox every month with updates on our activities throughout the state, as well as other important conservation news.